brubaked/FluorescenceLifetimeToy/README.md

 $$ m = \frac{1}{\sqrt{1+ (2 \times \pi \times f)^2 \times \tau^2}} $$

 The current version of the code does not support dynamic amplitude modulation.
-I might get around to adding it in a few weeks.
+I might get around to adding it at some time.

 ### Short lifetime demonstration
 If the lifetime is sufficiently short compared to the wavelength of the excitation source, the phase shift will appear to be 0.